openai/openai-dotnet/README.md

 When you request a chat completion, the default behavior is for the server to generate it in its entirety before sending it back in a single response.
 Consequently, long chat completions can require waiting for several seconds before hearing back from the server.
 To mitigate this, the OpenAI REST API supports the ability to stream partial results back as they are being generated, allowing you to start processing the beginning of the completion before it is finished.

 The client library offers a convenient approach to working with streaming chat completions.
-If you wanted to re-write the sample from the previous section using streaming, rather than calling the `ChatClient`'s `CompleteChat` method, you would call its `CompleteChatStreaming` method instead:
+If you wanted to re-write the example from the previous section using streaming, rather than calling the `ChatClient`'s `CompleteChat` method, you would call its `CompleteChatStreaming` method instead:

 ```csharp
 ResultCollection<StreamingChatCompletionUpdate> chatUpdates = client.CompleteChatStreaming(